 At home activities make it easy for employees to engage in wellness in the comfort of their own home.
 Offering practical, well rounded activities employees can do at home aids in reducing stress levels which helps increase morale in the office.

 - Meditate for 5-10 minutes

 - Go to bed 30 minutes earlier than usual

 For many people, working from home has its ups and downs.
 Most times, employees enjoy being in the comfort of their own home and being able to work freely.
 However, constantly being at home can generate stressed out people.
 It also limits the amount of human interaction one has each day, especially with their coworkers.
 As an employer, building a workplace environment, even remotely, that offers opportunities for people to take care of their health is crucial for the wellbeing and success of employees.

 - Dedicate 2 meetings per week to be taken as walking meetings

-- Motivate people to exercise daily (walking, running, biking, etc.)
+- Motivate people to exercise daily (walking, running, biking, etc.).
+This increases productivity.

 - Offer nutrition advice from credible sources

 - Encourage mindful movement